Bunker/pitslamp.com/content/blog/2012-11-22-i-shoot-you-decide.md

   * 1x A4 print on quality paper (RC-paper)
   * 2x 13x18cm print on quality paper (RC-paper)

-The above is what I&#8217;m offering, after receiving and seeing the contact print, you decide what this is worth for you.
-Once you told me, I&#8217;ll make an invoice for that amount.
+The above is what I'm offering, after receiving and seeing the contact print, you decide what this is worth for you.
+Once you told me, I'll make an invoice for that amount.

 If you want to book such a shoot, fill out the <a href="http://www.pitslamp.com/contact" title="Contact form" rel="me">contact form</a> or call me at +32 486 36 29 61

-Also don&#8217;t hesitate to let me know what you think
+Also don't hesitate to let me know what you think

  [1]: /wp-content/uploads/2012/11/ishoot_youdecide.jpg